anmolUG/1P_qr/README.md

-# QR Code Detection and Decoding System
+# Multi-QR Code Recognition System for Medicine Packs

 ## Overview
-This system provides robust QR code detection and decoding capabilities for test images.
-It uses a trained YOLOv8 model with enhanced detection algorithms to maximize detection accuracy while minimizing false positives.
+This system detects and decodes multiple QR codes on medicine pack images.
+It uses a trained YOLOv8 model to identify QR codes and advanced decoding algorithms to extract their contents.
+The system is designed to work with tilted, blurred, or partially covered images commonly found in medical packaging.

 ## System Requirements
 - Python 3.7 or higher
-- Required Python packages (see requirements.txt)
+- Required Python packages (see [requirements.txt](file:///C:/Users/Dell/Desktop/1P/requirements.txt))
 - CUDA-compatible GPU (optional, for faster processing)

 ## Directory Structure